Raghavvram/notes/Virtualization/KVM.md

 - **Type 2 Hypervisors (e.g., VirtualBox, VMware Workstation)**: These hypervisors run on various host operating systems (Windows, macOS, Linux) and provide user-friendly GUIs for VM management.
 They are suitable for personal use, development, testing, and training.
 Performance depends on the host OS and hardware capabilities.
 Some Type 2 hypervisors are commercial, but they often have free options for non-commercial use.

 I hope this table helps you understand the differences between KVM and other Type 2 hypervisors!
-If you have any further questions or need more details, feel free to ask.
+If you have any further questions or need more